 Transatlantic Cities Lab - Urban Metabolism and Sustainability: Exploring Climate Adaptation Strategies for Torino

-The Transatlantic Cities Lab (TCL) on Urban Metabolism and Sustainability pursues the aim of supporting Torino’s policy deployment and innovation on this field as a means to achieve the city’s climate goals.
-For this, The German Marshall Fund of the United States, supported by the Compagnia di San Paolo of Torino, will convene a one-year transatlantic peer-to-peer learning workshops between the city of Torino and the city of Oakland (California) and Portland (Oregon), as well as experts and practitioners in the U.S. and Europe experienced in leading the energy transformation on the local scale.
-Under this framework, participants will share their expertise on four priority areas of climate action in Torino (sustainable mobility, waste reduction, food policy and energy) for the city to reinvent its development pathways and core metabolism.
+Launched in 2017, The Transatlantic Cities Lab (TCL) on Urban Metabolism and Sustainability pursues the aim of supporting Torino’s policy deployment and innovation in this field as a means to achieve the city’s climate goals.
+For this, The German Marshall Fund of the United States, supported by the Compagnia di San Paolo of Torino, has organized a one-year series of transatlantic peer-to-peer learning workshops between the city of Torino Portland (Oregon), the city of Oakland (California) as well as experts and practitioners in the U.S. and Europe experienced in leading the energy transformation on the local scale.
+Under this framework, participants have shared their expertise on four priority areas of climate action in Torino (sustainable mobility, waste reduction, food policy, and energy) for the city to reinvent its development pathways and core metabolism.